top of page

 8 Tips for Remote Workers to Manage Work and the Home

-Remote workers say goodbye to traffic, long commutes, dress clothes, and eating on the run!
-According to the U.S. Chamber of Commerce, there’s been a 44% increase in remote work over the last five years.
+Remote workers say goodbye to traffic, long commutes, dress clothes, and eating on the go!
+According to the U.S. Chamber of Commerce, there has been a 44% increase in remote work over the last five years.
 And according to the World Economic Forum, working from home accounts for over 60% of U.S. economic activity.

-Remote work is the gift of found time with the right time management strategies.
+Remote work is the gift of found time, made possible with the right time management strategies.
 According to the American Psychological Association Work and Well-Being Survey of 2022, among those whose employers offer flexible work hours and the opportunity to work remotely, 95% reported that these are effective supports for mental health.

-I work from home, and my wife works from home a couple of days weekly.
+I work from home, and my wife works from home a couple of days a week.
 For our family, working from home has improved our well-being.
-Meals have moved from the drive-thru to home cooked or Gobble meals.
+Meals have shifted from the drive-thru to home-cooked or Gobble meals.
 It is easier to get the kids to doctor appointments and pick them up from school if they are sick.
 We can chip away at chores during our breaks or take walks together.

 My goal for our readers is to ensure that found time does not deteriorate into lost time.
 Here are eight tips for working from home while managing your home.

-The U.S. Chamber of Commerce shared the idea of categorizing your work into four parts.
+The U.S. Chamber of Commerce proposed categorizing work into four parts.
 Doing so will allow you to schedule yourself appropriately.
-Mainly, it allows you to block out the sacred time that you cannot be interrupted.
+Mainly, it allows you to block out the sacred time when you cannot be interrupted.

 These are the four categories shared by the U.S. Chamber of Commerce: